DevExpress-Examples/winforms-scheduler-gantt-view/Readme.md

 * Appointments
 * Resources
-* Appointments dependencies.
+* Appointment dependencies

-Business objects should have specific properties for [mapping](https://docs.devexpress.com/WindowsForms/15468/controls-and-libraries/scheduler/data-binding/mappings) to the corresponding properties of Scheduler appointments, resources, and appointments dependencies.
+Business objects should have specific properties for [mapping](https://docs.devexpress.com/WindowsForms/15468/controls-and-libraries/scheduler/data-binding/mappings) to the corresponding properties of Scheduler appointments, resources, and appointment dependencies.

 > **Note**